radarek/mis-code-ception-KRUG-2022/slides.md

 * How to check if a number is prime using regex?
 * Does Ruby understand SQL?
 * Code hidden in a number
-* Writing code using only symbols
+* Writing code using only symbol characters
 * ...

 ***